Sopa De Pedra

 © Xavi Torrent

-Sopa de Pedra is a Portuguese all-female vocal ensemble formed in Lisbon in the early 2010s.
-Its name, which literally means “stone soup,” refers to a well-known Portuguese folk tale in which a simple stone becomes the starting point for a shared meal: an eloquent metaphor for the values of transmission, generosity, and collective creation that guide the group’s work.
+Sopa de Pedra is an all-female Portuguese vocal ensemble formed in Lisbon in the early 2010s.
+The name literally "stone soup" refers to a well-known Portuguese folk tale, in which a simple stone becomes the starting point for a shared meal: a fitting metaphor for the values of transmission, generosity and collective creation that guide the group's work.

-The project began when several singers came together, united by a passion for traditional Portuguese music and for the oral repertoire passed down from generation to generation by women in the villages of mainland Portugal—from the Alentejo to the Minho, particularly in the regions of Beiras, Trás-os-Montes, and Lisbon.
-Drawing on field recordings, sound archives, and encounters with singers from rural communities, they have built their own repertoire, which they arrange for multiple voices.
+The project grew out of the meeting of several singers united by a passion for Portuguese traditional music and for the oral repertoires long carried by women in the villages of mainland Portugal from the Alentejo to the Minho, including the Beiras, Trás-os-Montes and the Lisbon region.
+Drawing on field recordings, sound archives and encounters with singers from rural communities, they have built their own repertoire, which they arrange for multiple voices.

-For over a decade, Sopa de Pedra has been a leading figure on the Portuguese music scene, performing regularly at world music and traditional song festivals both in Portugal and abroad.
-The ensemble has become a major force in the contemporary revival of traditional Portuguese women’s singing.
+For over a decade, Sopa de Pedra have been a familiar presence on the Portuguese scene, performing regularly at world music and vocal tradition festivals both in Portugal and abroad.
+They have become a key reference in the contemporary revival of Portuguese female traditional singing.

 Practical information